japila-books/spark-sql-internals/docs/spark-sql-JdbcUtils.md

 |

 | <<tableExists, tableExists>>
-| Used when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>>
+| Used when `JdbcRelationProvider` is requested to [write the rows of a structured query (a DataFrame) to a table](spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider)

 | <<truncateTable, truncateTable>>
 | Used when...FIXME